ncatlab/nlab-content/pages/18826.md

 (e.g. [Henneaux 90 (3)](BRST+complex#Henneaux90))

-The point is that [[infinitesimal gauge symmetries]] in particular yield spacetime-compactly supported infinitesimal gauge symmetries:
+The point is that [[infinitesimal gauge symmetries]] in particular yield spacetime-compactly supported infinitesimal gauge symmetries as in prop. \ref{NonTrivialImplicitInfinitesimalGaugeSymmetriesPbstructExistenceOfCauchySurfaces}:

 +-- {: .num_remark #GaugeParametrizedInfinitesimalGaugeTransformation}
 ###### Remark